A Computational (Co)homological Approach to Contiguity Distance: Abstract

 \section{Abstract}

-We introduce a new algebraic invariant, the \emph{(co)homological distance}, which provides computable lower bounds for the homotopic distance and refines the classical cup-length estimates.
-We then define the \emph{simplicial cohomological distance} and prove a convergence theorem showing that, after sufficiently many barycentric subdivisions, it approximates the cohomological distance of the corresponding continuous maps.
+We introduce two new algebraic invariants, the \emph{(co)\-ho\-mo\-lo\-gi\-cal distances} between continuous maps, which provide computable lower bounds for the homotopic distance and strictly refine the classical cup-length estimates.
+We then define the \emph{simplicial cohomological distance} between simplicial maps and prove a convergence theorem showing that, after sufficiently many barycentric subdivisions, it recovers the cohomological distance between the corresponding continuous maps.
 Several explicit computations are presented to illustrate the effectiveness of the proposed approach.